Bushnell Pro XE Review: Is This Bushnell’s Best Rangefinder Yet?

 Updated JOLT Technology

 The new Pro XE still features that vibrating signal, but now they’ve added an extra visual jolt.
-When you lock onto the target with this new unit, the rangefinder lets you know with a physical jolt and the visual of a flashing red ring.
+When you lock onto the target with this new device, the rangefinder lets you know with a physical jolt and the visual of a flashing red ring.

 Exceptional Range and Clarity